UConn vs. Baylor Predictions & Picks - Women's NCAA Tournament Second Round

 UConn vs. Baylor Women's Basketball Predictions & Picks - NCAA Tournament Second Round

-Monday's contest features the UConn Huskies (30-5) and the Baylor Bears (20-12) clashing at Harry A. Gampel Pavilion in what is expected to be a one-sided matchup, with a projected 75-60 win for heavily favored UConn according to our computer prediction.
-Tipoff is at 9:00 PM ET on March 20.
+Monday's contest at Harry A. Gampel Pavilion has the UConn Huskies (30-5) taking on the Baylor Bears (20-12) at 9:00 PM ET (on March 20).
+Our computer prediction projects a lopsided 75-60 win as our model heavily favors UConn.

-The Huskies are coming off of a 95-52 victory over Vermont in their most recent outing on Saturday.
+The Huskies are coming off of a 95-52 win over Vermont in their last outing on Saturday.

 UConn vs. Baylor Game Info